microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-05 - Advanced AI recommendations/Feature 1 - Get Generative AI recommendation/User Story 1 - Get Gen AI recommendation.md

 <br/>

 ### Integrate Recommendation Engine into Web Application
-Now that we have tested that our recommendation engine is working properly we will integrate the recommendation engine into the web application.
+We have tested our recommendation engine is working properly so we will integrate the recommendation engine into the web application.

 #### 1. Install Flask Asynchronous Support
-First, we need to make sure that we have asynchronous support in our flask application.
+First, we need to ensure we have asynchronous support in our Flask application.
 Open a terminal window in Visual Studio Code and run the following command:

 ```bash
 pip install 'flask[async]'